chrishumboldt/Webplate/README.md

 Webplate Framework
 ========

-An awesome responsive front-end framework that lets you stay focused on building your site or app all the while remaining really easy to use.
+An awesome front-end javascript bootstrap that lets you stay focused on building your site or app all the while remaining really easy to use.

 Copyright and license
 ========